There must be millions of horses around the world in abject misery because they are, literally, saddled with pain.

 Girth length can be another problem, as if it is too short the buckle will irritate the horse at the leg and elbow.
 And care should be taken for the buckle to be placed behind where the triceps and latissimus muscles cross.

 Most horses are also naturally asymetrical in the shoulder area (because of “handedness”), leading to major issues when a gullet plate is not adjusted accordingly.

 Schleese says after measuring more than 150,000 horses around the world, he found that more than 70% were more strongly muscled on the left, 10% were evenly muscled, and about 20% were larger on the right side.

 He attributes this asymetry to the domestication of the horse and the conditions in which they are kept.

 Schleese goes on to discuss the various fitting methods, different types of saddles and panels, and accessories.

-More information on his philosophy and work is on the Schleese Youtube channel.
+More information on Jochen’s philosophy and work is on the Schleese Youtube channel.